Alina Habba to Newsmax: Dems Just Expose Bidens by Releasing Trump Taxes

 On the House Jan.
 6 Select Committee criminal referrals to the Justice Department, Habba rejected it as political theater, because the Biden DOJ is already investigating their chief political rival like a banana republic does.

-"If there's going to be an indictment of former president I think that's a very frightening thing for our country for somebody who just said to go out peacefully and patriotically," Habba said.
-"Trump has been under what he calls political and legal witch-hunts since the day he announced he was going to run for office in 2015 – never mind what happened when he got into office and Russia hoax and so on and so forth.
+"If there's going to be an indictment of the former president, I think that's a very frightening thing for our country for somebody who just said to go out peacefully and patriotically," Habba said.
+"Trump has been under what he calls political and legal witch-hunts since the day he announced he was going to run for office in 2015 – never mind what happened when he got into office, and Russia hoax, and so on and so forth.
 I could list them for days.

 "You don't have to make the DOJ and the FBI and the CIA weaponized against somebody because he's your biggest political threat, and he's leading in the polls.
 That is an unnecessary and un-American way to operate."